sparkutils/quality/docs/getting_started/index.md

 The new quality_api jar provides a very thin and stable interface that simply forwards execution to the SparkSessionExtension on the driver and acts as an example of what other language support should provide.

 In this pattern the 'client' application only needs to depend on the quality_api jar, allowing the exact Quality implementation 'server' to be upgraded.
-Under Spark 4:
+Under OSS Spark 4:

 - spark.sql.artifact.isolation.enabled and
 - spark.sql.artifact.isolation.alwaysApplyClassloader

-allow multiple client applications to exist and safely share the server.
-Databricks provides this via shared clusters and [Lakeguard](https://docs.databricks.com/aws/en/compute/lakeguard) provides the same isolation.
+allow multiple client applications to exist and safely share the server, enabled by default when using the Spark Connect server or  "spark.api.mode=connect".
+Databricks Shared Compute clusters with [Lakeguard](https://docs.databricks.com/aws/en/compute/lakeguard) provide the same isolation.

 ## Building The Library